Registry Repositories

 - Unused artifact lifetime - specifies the number of hours an artifact will remain in the cache since its last download.
 A value of

-indicates no limit. - Artifact metadata caching period - number of seconds to cache metadata files before checking for new versions on the remote server.
+0indicates no limit. - Artifact metadata caching period - number of seconds to cache metadata files before checking for new versions on the remote server.
 A value of

-indicates no caching. - Offline mode - determines whether artifacts can be obtained only from the local cache.
+0indicates no caching. - Offline mode - determines whether artifacts can be obtained only from the local cache.

 Storing Proxied Artifacts

 If the proxy registry repository has the Artifact storage permission option enabled, all artifacts proxied from external registries will be saved in the local cache.
-A separate repository will be created for storage with a name derived from the proxy repository's name - <proxy-repository-name>-cache
+A separate repository will be created for storage with a name derived from the proxy repository's name - <proxy-repository-name>-cache.

 This type of repository cannot be Deleted.
 Instead, you need to edit the parent proxy repository and disable the Artifact storage permission option.
 Cache operation settings are configured via parent proxy repository settings.